Junnielexia/POWER-BI-FULL-PROJECTS/PWC POWER BI PROJECT.md

 ### Root Causes of Slow Progress:

-- Limited Internal Mobility
+- #### Potential Root Causes of Slow Progress in Diversity and Inclusion:

+1. **Limited Internal Mobility:**
+   - The data indicates a lack of significant internal movement, particularly in promotions.
+Limited growth opportunities might hinder progress.

-- Bias in Hiring and Promotion
+2. **Bias in Hiring and Promotion:**
-- Performance Management Issues
+   - Disparities in male and female hires and promotions could point to potential gender bias in these processes, affecting equitable progress.

+3. **Performance Management Issues:**
+   - Variations in performance ratings across demographics and age groups suggest potential problems in the performance management system, impacting fair evaluation and progress.

-- Lack of Training and Development
+4. **Lack of Training and Development:**
+   - Differences in performance ratings across demographics could indicate a lack of tailored training, hindering skill growth and career advancement.

-- Inadequate Diversity and Inclusion Initiatives
+5. **Inadequate Diversity and Inclusion Initiatives:**
-- Poor Employee Engagement
+   - Underrepresentation of specific nationalities and genders, along with potential promotion disparities, might arise from inadequate diversity and inclusion initiatives.

+6. **Poor Employee Engagement:**
+   - Low engagement levels could lead to reduced motivation, lower productivity, and hindered progress in terms of performance and career advancement.

-- High Turnover and Loss of Talent
+7. **High Turnover and Loss of Talent:**
+   - Employee departures, especially from specific demographics, could highlight retention strategy issues and potential loss of valuable talent.

-- Organizational Structure and Bureaucracy
+8. **Organizational Structure and Bureaucracy:**
+   - An overly complex or rigid organizational structure might impede quick progress and hinder employees' upward mobility.

 ### Conclusion:

-In this Diversity and Inclusion Analysis Project, we analyzed various key performance indicators related to employee hiring, promotion, performance, and turnover with a particular focus on diversity and inclusion metrics.
-The dataset allowed us to gain insights into the organization's HR practices and identify areas for improvement in promoting diversity and inclusion within the workforce.
-The visualizations and root cause analysis provide valuable insights to help drive data-driven decisions and initiatives aimed at fostering a diverse and inclusive work environment.
+In this Diversity and Inclusion Analysis Project, we meticulously examined a range of pivotal performance metrics encompassing employee recruitment, advancement, performance assessment, and attrition, all with a specific emphasis on diversity and inclusion benchmarks.
+By leveraging the dataset, we obtained intricate insights into the organization's HR strategies, pinpointing realms for enhancement in fostering diversity and inclusion across the workforce.
+The meticulously crafted visualizations coupled with the root cause analysis present invaluable findings, instrumental in steering data-backed determinations and endeavors aimed at cultivating a work milieu that is both diverse and inclusive.